As VCs pull back, Clearbanc launches a way for startups to get runway – TechCrunch

 Last month, Plastiq raised $75 million to help small businesses pay for items with credit as an alternative to traditional lending resources.
 Payment processing giant Stripe also has Stripe Capital, its lending product that gives money to internet businesses for a flat fee.

 In January, Lighter Capital raised $100 million to lend money to other startups, similar to Clearbanc’s revenue sharing agreement format.
-It all comes to show that there are a lot of players willing to give out loans, and it’s up to small businesses to decide which terms are the friendliest.
+It all goes to show that there are a lot of players willing to give out loans, and it’s up to small businesses to decide which terms are the friendliest.

 Not all small business loans will be accessible for venture-backed startups.
 For example, the $2 trillion stimulus package provided by the U.S. government shows that $349 million was set aside to loan out to small businesses.
 However, new guidance shows that most startups are still excluded from getting monetary help.
 Still, some are applying for the loan because it will be distributed on a first come, first serve basis.

-Note: Update: Clearbanc has said that it cannot be legally considered a loaning platform due to a different financial structure from traditional loaning companies.
-The story has been updated to clarify this.